Krazete/takatomon/README.md

     - even the memoization wasn't necessary
   - i don't like random things saved on my computer
     - so avoid doing it to others
+- display too much information about digimon
+  - iframes suck
+  - i don't want to take too much traffic away from growlmon
+  - a comparison popup would be too big on mobile
+    - maybe